expo/expo/docs/versions/v13.0.0/guides/configuration.md

     -   `package`

         The package name for your Android standalone app.
 You make it up, but it needs to be unique on the Play Store.
 See [this StackOverflow question](http://stackoverflow.com/questions/6273892/android-package-name-convention).
 Reverse DNS notation unique name for your app.
-For example, host.exp.exponent, where exp.host is our domain and Exponent is our app.
+For example, host.exp.exponent, where exp.host is our domain and Expo is our app.

     -   `versionCode`